-- · A Site Development Plan will be required with a minimum \$5,000.00 Security. - A 12m centreline radius will be required for the new Entrance to the severed parcel and for the relocation of the existing driveway on the retained parcel for a Fire Route.
-The minimum driveway widths at property line is 3.5m as per County of Brant Development and Engineering Standards - · (Section 7.
-7. 03). - A 0.3 metre reserve will be required from the relocation of the existing driveway south along the frontage to the south property line and be transferred to the County, at the sole expense of the Applicant, to the satisfaction of the County at the described location above prior to stamping of the deeds. - The existing Garage on the severed parcel is required to be relocated to the retained parcel or demolished, as it is currently in the proposed driveway on the severed parcel. - Erosion & Sediment Controls will be required around area of construction for future Development - Works for the subject lands will require, but may not be limited to, works within the municipal road allowance, and installation of vehicular entrance(s).
+- · A Site Development Plan will be required. - A 0.3 metre reserve will be required along the property road frontage from the south property line to approximately 32 meters north, 10 meters south of the proposed severance line, and be transferred to the County at the sole expense of the Applicant, to the satisfaction of the County at the described location above prior to stamping of the deeds. - Works for the subject lands will require, but may not be limited to, works within the municipal road allowance, and installation of vehicular entrance(s).
 As such, approved Public Works Permits will be required prior to commencing works on the Subject Lands.